farm-fe/farm/README.md

           // babel: `decorators.decoratorsBeforeExport`
           //
-          // Effective only if `decorator` is true.
+          // Effective only if `decorators` is true.
           decoratorsBeforeExport: boolean;
           exportDefaultFrom: boolean;
           // Stage 3.